What is Acne? Why me?

 Dr. Shafa highly recommends beginning acne treatment as soon as possible to avoid frustration with acne scars.
 Mild, moderate, or even severe acne treatments are still more rewarding and less expensive than late acne scar treatment.

-We advise you to treat your acne before you start developing scars, however; if you already have acne scars click here to schedule your complimentary consultation to be educated about your treatment options.
+We advise you to treat your acne before you start developing scars.
+However, if you already have acne scars call us to schedule your complimentary consultation to be educated about your acne or learn about treatment options.

 - Heal existing lesions.